thegeeklab/prometheus-pve-sd/docs/content/setup/prometheus-operator.md

 ## Prometheus configuration

 Prometheus needs to know which endpoint to check for target discovery, this is done similarly to a `file_sd_config`
-The following example assumes, that the above deployment is in the same namespace as the prometheus instance.
+The following example assumes, that the above deployment is in the same namespace as the Prometheus instance.

 ```YAML
 - http_sd_configs: